transdigiware/blockchain/glossary.md

 {: #glossary-peer}
 A blockchain network resource that provides the services to execute and validate transactions, and maintain ledgers.
 The peer runs chaincode and is the holder of transaction history and the current state of assets on the network’s channels, that is, the ledger.
 They are owned and managed by organizations and are joined to channels.

+## Propose
+{: #glossary-propose}
+Referring to a step in the Hyperledger Fabric v2.x chaincode lifecycle, a smart contract definition is proposed to a channel for approval by the organizations that are specified in the channel lifecycle endorsement policy.
+A smart contract proposal contains a smart contract definition name, version, package, endorsement policy, and optionally a private data collection.

 ## Quorum
 {: #glossary-quorum}